Upcoming Election Dates & Registration Deadlines

 - Copy of a current utility bill, bank statement, government paycheck or other government document that shows your name and address

-If you do not have identification, the affidavit form requires your name, residential address, date of birth, and signature.
+If you do not have ID, the affidavit form requires your name, address, date of birth, and signature.
 The affidavit states, under penalty of false statement, that you are the one whose name appears on the official checklist.

 Overseas and Military Voters